-Description: Thallus crustose, endosubstratic and indistinct to thinly episubstratic and poorly developed, with a I- medulla.
-Apothecia cryptolecanorine to lecideine, adnate to sessile, black, 0.2-0.6(-0.75) mm across, with a flat to slightly convex, epruinose or slightly pruinose disc, and a thin proper margin.
-Proper exciple dark brown to brown-black, N-, Aethalea-type; epithecium brown; hymenium colourless, not inspersed; paraphyses 3-5.5 µm thick at apex; hypothecium dark brown.
-Asci 8-spored, Bacidia-type.
-Ascospores 1-septate, pale brown, ellipsoid, straight, 9-13 x (3.5-)4-4.5(-6.8) µm, Buellia-type, thin-walled and not constricted at septum, smooth, but often becoming microrugulate when overmature, with ontogeny of type A. Pycnidia black.
+Description: Thallus crustose, endosubstratic and indistinct to thinly episubstratic and poorly developed.
+Medulla I-.
+Apothecia cryptolecanorine to lecideine, sessile and constricted at base, black, 0.2-0.6(-0.75) mm across, with a flat to slightly convex, epruinose or often slightly pruinose disc, and a thin, raised, usually persistent proper margin.
+Proper exciple thin, aethalea-type, the inner hyphae hyaline, prosoplectenchymatous, the outer hyphae parallel and usually strongly brown-pigmented, N-; epithecium brown, N-; hymenium colourless, not inspersed with oil droplets; paraphyses 3-5.5 µm thick at apex; hypothecium dark brown.
+Asci 8-spored, clavate, Bacidia-type.
+Ascospores 1-septate, not constricted at septum, pale brown, ellipsoid, straight, 9-13 x (3.5-)4-4.5(-5.5) µm, Buellia-type, thin-walled throughout, the wall smooth, but often becoming microrugulate when overmature.
+Pycnidia black, immersed.
 Conidia bacilliform, straight, 2.5-4 x c.
 1 µm.
 Photobiont chlorococcoid.
-Spot tests: thallus K- or K+ yellow turning to red, C-, KC-, P-.
-Chemistry: no lichen substances or norstictic acid in thallus.
+Spot tests: thallus K- or K+ yellow turning red, C-, KC-, P- or P+ yellow-orange.
+Chemistry: without lichen substances or with norstictic acid.

 Note: a much misunderstood silicicolous species, in the past frequently confused with B. sequax (Giralt & al. 2011).
 The Italian sample, collected by Buschardt and identified by H. Sipman, was collected in Vinschgau - Val Venosta, on south-facing rocky slopes NE of Tartsch, at c.
 1200 m.